minifast/minifast/source/inception.html.md

 ## Prioritization

-Once the stories are estimated, the process of forming them into a backlog of work begins.
+Once the stories are estimated, the process of forming them into a backlog begins.
 The facilitator hands off the process to the product owner, who will:

   * Consult the project’s goals and risks
   * High-risk/high-priority/high-point stories should get done sooner than later